 ANGEL BROKING IPO REVIEW

-Angel broking, one of the leading full time and discount independent broker.
-Which was established by an entrepreneur Dinesh D Thakkar in the year 1987.
+Angel broking, is one of the leading full-time and discount independent brokers.
+Which was established by entrepreneur Dinesh D Thakkar in the year 1987.

 They are full-time brokers with the National stock exchange (NSE),

 The major advantage compared to other full-time or online brokers are